 In a perfect world you would want the temperature between 195 and 205 degrees but since we are talking about brewing coffee while traveling i.e. on a plane or in a hotel than, I have found this is next to impossible to get.

-There really isn’t any need to further explain what it does however, for this type of person I would recommend getting the Bonavita Mini Kettle as its light and sturdy enough to travel with and is perfect for trips or small kitchens.
+Therefore, I would recommend getting the Bonavita Mini Kettle as its light and sturdy enough to travel with and is perfect for trips or small kitchens.

 I would also tell you not to get a cheap travel mug as the issue with most of the cheaper mugs is that the fall apart quickly, most notably the rubber pieces on the bottom, and the lid don’t seem to make sipping your coffee very easy or impossible without spilling on yourself.

-Recommended Coffee Brewers for Travel:
+Travel Coffee Brewers

 One of the simplest but yet best ways to make coffee while on the road, or even at home.
 The Aeropress was invented by the inventor of the frisbee and stays with the simplicity of design and function.